 We publish details of the names, countries and admission dates of all current RCOG Fellows and Members.

 - The university is responsible for the content and delivery of medical school education.
-However, the General Medical Council (GMC) – the body overseeing the professional status and standards of doctors in the UK – provides guidance, sets standards which all medical schools must follow and ensures that these are being met by the universities.
+The General Medical Council (GMC), which regulates doctors in the UK, sets the standards which all medical schools must follow and ensures that these are being met by the universities.

-- After graduating, doctors spend two years working in various areas of medicine and surgery, both in hospital and community practice.
+- After finishing medical school and graduating with a medical degree, doctors in the UK typically spend two years working in various areas of medicine and surgery, both in hospital and community practice.
 This is known as foundation training.
-During this time they build on their clinical and professional skills but are closely supervised and assessed.
+During this time, they build on their clinical and professional skills but are still closely supervised and assessed.
+Foundation doctors may spend part of this time working in obstetrics and gynaecology (O&G).

-- Foundation year 1 doctors work only under very close supervision.
-They are often based on wards, outpatient clinics or operating theatres.
-Occasionally, they might take care of a pregnant woman or a woman in labour.
+- Foundation year 1 doctors work under very close supervision.
+They usually work on hospital wards, in outpatient clinics or assisting in operating theatres.
+Occasionally, they might help with the care of women and people during or after pregnancy and birth.

-- Foundation year 2 doctors have more responsibility for patients and may see pregnant women with problems, but they would always refer to a more senior colleague about their assessments and before making recommendations about treatment.
+- Foundation year 2 doctors have more responsibility for patients and may see pregnant women and birthing people with health concerns.
+However, they would always discuss their assessment with a more senior doctor before any decisions are made in partnership with the patient.

-- Specialty training in O&G takes at least 7 years to complete, but some doctors can take up to 10 years before completing training and becoming a consultant.
-This can be for various personal and professional reasons, such as maternity leave or working less than full-time for family reasons or to undertake a period of research.
+- Specialty training in O&G takes at least seven years to complete.
+Some doctors may take longer.
+This can be for various personal and professional reasons, such as maternity leave, working less than full-time or to undertake a period of research.

 - Specialty training in O&G is divided into three distinct stages, set out below.
-As they progress through their training, doctors gain more experience, knowledge and competence.
-During their training they’re a key part of the clinical team, seeing patients in clinics and performing procedures under the supervision of senior doctors.
+As they progress through their training, doctors gain more experience, knowledge, responsibility and competence.
+During their training they’re a key part of the clinical team, seeing patients in clinics and carrying out procedures, with the support of senior doctors.

 Specialty trainees years 1 and 2 (ST1 and ST2)

-- During the first two years of specialty training, doctors build up their knowledge, clinical skills and professional approach.
-They become increasingly skilled at taking a medical history and focus on both O&G. They enhance their ability to examine pregnant women, labouring women and women with gynaecological problems and they learn how to do procedures under supervision.
+- During the first two years of specialty training, doctors develop their knowledge and clinical skills.
+They become increasingly skilled at taking a medical history in both O&G. They enhance their ability to examine pregnant women and birthing people, and women and people with gynaecological problems.
+They also begin to learn how to do O&G procedures under supervision.

-- By the end of ST2, doctors will be able to carry out an uncomplicated caesarean section and be able to use special instruments (forceps or ventouse) to help a woman give birth.
+- By the end of ST2, specialty trainees will be able to carry out a routine caesarean birth and be able to use special instruments (forceps or ventouse) to help women and birthing people give birth.
 Although they are fully qualified in the general care of patients, they will always refer to a more senior doctor for advice and assistance in the more complicated areas of O&G.

-- Trainees must past the MRCOG Part Part 1 to progress from ST2 to ST3.
+- Trainees must pass the MRCOG Part 1 exam to progress from ST2 to ST3.

 Specialty trainees years 3 to 5 (ST3, ST4 and ST5)

-- By specialty training years 3–5, doctors in speciality training in O&G are skilled to provide immediate care but will always have support from more senior doctors.
-By the end of ST5 they can deal with all common problems and quite a few less common ones.
-They will be able to do more difficult caesarean sections and will be able to work independently to carry out a range of gynaecological procedures, but they will still receive support and supervision from their senior doctors.
+- By specialty training years 3–5, doctors in specialty training in O&G are skilled to provide immediate care but will always have support from more senior doctors.
+By the end of ST5 they will be able to safely manage all common problems and quite a few less common ones.
+They will be able to carry out more difficult caesarean births and will be able to work independently to carry out a range of gynaecological procedures - but they will still receive support and supervision from senior doctors (consultants).
 They will also be involved in teaching junior colleagues.

-- These doctors work on delivery suites providing hands-on care to women in labour, see women with urgent and emergency gynaecology problems and work in antenatal and gynaecology clinics alongside consultants, and also in O&G operating theatres.
+- These specialty trainees work on delivery suites providing hands-on care to women and people in labour, care for women and people with urgent and emergency gynaecology problems and work in antenatal and gynaecology clinics alongside consultants, and also in O&G operating theatres.

 Specialty trainees years 6 and 7 (ST6 and ST7)

-- Some hospitals call these doctors senior registrars, but that term is heard less often.
-Although they oversee the more junior trainees, these doctors still ask advice from their consultants.
+- Some hospitals call these specialty trainees senior registrars, but that term is heard less often.
+Although they oversee the more junior trainees, these specialty trainees still ask advice from their consultants.

-- When their training is finished, each doctor has a final assessment to make sure that all aspects have been completed successfully.
-The RCOG then recommends to the GMC that the successful doctor is awarded a Certificate of Completion of Training (CCT).
-They are then qualified to work as a specialist/consultant.
+- When their training is finished, each specialty trainee has a final assessment to make sure that all aspects have been completed successfully.
+The RCOG then recommends to the GMC that the successful specialty trainee is awarded a Certificate of Completion of Training (CCT).
+They are then qualified to work as a specialist/consultant doctor.

 Subspecialty training